trshpnd/nvim/README.md

     cd .config
     git clone https://github.com/trshpnd/nvim
     ```
-4. Run neovim and install plugins.
-You can check the plugins included in this build prior to the installation with:
+4. Run neovim.
+Some error messages will pop-up, because you still need to install the plugin packages.
+Check the plugins included in this build prior to the installation with:

     ```
     :PlugStatus